Japanese drug maker Takeda to buy Ireland's Shire

 "Shire's highly complementary product portfolio and pipeline, as well as experienced employees, will accelerate our transformation for a stronger Takeda," Christophe Weber, Takeda's president and CEO, said in a statement.

-Takeda and Shire shareholders will each own about 50 percent of the merged company.
+Shareholders of Takeda Pharmaceutical Co. and Shire Plc will each own about 50 percent of the merged company.
 The company will trade in Japan and New York.

 The companies expect to complete the deal in the first half of 2019.